cacarroll/SimplifiedLinkedArmTemplates/README.md

 ## __Example Paremeter Files__

-**multiDomainControllers** - Demonstrates how to deploy specialized VHDs to deploy two Domain Controllers.
+**multiDomainControllers** - Demonstrates how to deploy specialized VHDs to deploy two Domain Controllers

 **syspreppedWindowsImage** - Demonstrates how to deploy two sysprepped Windows images

-**sccmInfrastructure** - Demonstrates how to deploy Domain Controllers, SCCM Site Servers, and a test server with a public IP.
+**sccmInfrastructure** - Demonstrates how to deploy Domain Controllers, SCCM Site Servers, and a test server with a public IP

 ## __References__